helm/charts/stable/oauth2-proxy/README.md

 Due to [this issue](https://github.com/helm/helm/issues/6583) there may be errors performing a `helm upgrade`of this chart from versions earlier than 2.0.0.

+### To 3.0.0

+Version 3.0.0 introduces support for [EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) by adding a managed service account to the chart.
+This is a breaking change since the service account is enabled by default.
+To disable this behaviour set `serviceAccount.enabled` to `false`

 ## Configuration

 The following table lists the configurable parameters of the oauth2-proxy chart and their default values.